nxtwave/angular-contacts/README.md

 ## Layout and Navigation
 The anchor tag links use the ui-sref directive for navigation to the route state.
-The ui-sref-active directive on the <li> tag sets the active class on the active link.
+The ui-sref-active directive on the list item tag sets the active class on the active link.
 The
 <ui-view></ui-view> directive is the space where the view of the active state will
 display.